irods/contrib/irods_audit_elk_stack/README.md

 ### JVM

-The JDK/JRE used in this container is [Temurin](https://adoptium.net/temurin) 17 with the Hotspot JVM.
+The JDK/JRE used in this container is the distro-provided headless OpenJDK 17 JRE.

 The decision not to use Elasticsearch's bundled JDK/JRE was made for two reasons:
 - To de-bloat the container image.
 Having multiple JDK/JRE installations uses a lot of space.
 - To ensure everything uses the same JDK/JRE installation.

-Temurin was chosen over the distro-provided JDK/JRE for a couple of reasons:
-- The Hotspot AdoptOpenJDK flavor of JVM handles memory pressure very well.
-- The AdoptOpenJDK flavors of JVM work well in containers.

-Instead of using the [Eclipse-provided Focal-based Temurin 17 docker image](https://hub.docker.com/_/eclipse-temurin?tab=tags&page=1&name=17-jre-focal) <sub>[[Dockerfile](https://github.com/adoptium/containers/blob/main/17/jre/ubuntu/focal/Dockerfile.releases.full)]</sub> for our base, we use the JDK[^1] debian package from [Adoptium's apt repository](https://adoptium.net/installation/linux#_deb_installation_on_debian_or_ubuntu), as the JDK/JRE in the Eclipse-provided containers is not set up to work properly with [Ubuntu/Debian's `java-common` system](https://manpages.debian.org/buster/java-common/update-java-alternatives.8.en.html).

 `dpkg` is configured to drop includes, manpages, source zips, and samples from this package, so they are not installed in the container.

-[^1]: At present, the full JDK is installed (minus the dpkg excludes).
-We are investigating using `jlink` to construct a JRE that includes only the components we need for the demonstration.

 ### RabbitMQ